Sparse Bayesian mass-mapping with uncertainties: peak statistics and feature locations: Introduction

 Provided the propagating photons at no time come closer than one Einstein radius to the intervening matter over and under densities, the object is \textit{weakly lensed}.
 Weak gravitational lensing of distant galaxies manifests itself at first order into two quantities; the spin-0 convergence $\kappa$ which is a magnification, and the spin-2 shear $\gamma$ which is a perturbation to the galaxy ellipticity (third-flattening).

 Both the shear $\gamma$ and the convergence $\kappa$ have dominant intrinsic (\textit{i.e.} in the absence of lensing effects) underlying values which makes measurements of the lensing effect difficult.
-In fact, there is no \textit{a priori} way to know the intrinsic brightness of a galaxy (resulting in an inherent degeneracy -- the mass-sheet degeneracy) and so the convergence is not an observable quantity \citep{[48]}.
+In fact, there is no \textit{a priori} way to know the intrinsic brightness of a galaxy (resulting in an inherent degeneracy -- the mass-sheet degeneracy) and so the convergence is not an observable quantity.
+In fact, the standard convergence is not gauge invariant and is therefore fundamentally unobservable \citep{[48]}.
 However, as the intrinsic ellipticity distribution of galaxies has zero mean one can average to recover the shearing contribution, hence the shear is an observable quantity.
 As such, measurements of the shear field are taken and inverted to form estimators of the convergence.
 Typically this inverse problem is seriously ill-posed and so substantial uncertainty on the reconstructed convergence map is introduced.

 A wealth of information may be calculated directly from the shear field \citep[often in the form of second order statistics \citep{kilbinger2015} -- such as the power spectrum as in][]{[26],[56]} though recently there is increasing interested in extracting Non-Gaussian information from the convergence field, \textit{e.g.} peak statistics, Minkowski functionals, extreme value statistics \citep{[27], [28], [52], [54], [55]}.